iteravirgo/bcsitera.github.io/apps/expense-reports/docs/en-US/help.md

 **Vendor and Submitter must be used**.  *When getting documents from CostPocket system looks for Vendor Registration No. and/or VAT Registration No. in order to find Vendor from existing Vendors.
 Similarly submitter e-mail is used to look for Employee with matching company Email from Employees.*
 User can make multiple document lines with different posting groups (to manage VAT).

 **Dimensions** are applied for document header and lines.

-Most common picture file formats (like .png .jpg .jpeg) are supported and can be uploaded as picture attachments.
-Additionally as document attachments all kinds of documents can be added (for example digitally signed documents) to document attachments.
+It's possible to add **Attachments** (different file formats) to expense documents and it's also possible to take picture.
+There can be many attachments.
+In **Expense Preview** the main attachment is shown (_provided user's internet brauser supports the preview of the attached file type_).
+To specify the main attachment, open "Attached Documents" page and use action "Set as Main Attachment for Expense".
+To view MS Office files as preview a browser plugin <a href="https://chrome.google.com/webstore/detail/office-editing-for-docs-s/gbkeegbaiigmenfmjfclcdgdpimamgkj?hl=en-US" target="_blank">**Office Editing for Docs, Sheets & Slides**</a>
+(_made by Google_) for chromium based browsers (_like Google Chrome and Microsoft Edge_) needs to be installed.

 Expense document's **Billing Type** can be Personal or Company, depending on finances used.
+If Billing type is Company, then **Payment Method Code** can be used to specify how expense was paid and then debt to vendor is closed according to that Payment method (similar to Purchase invoice).

 Currency exchange rate can be adjusted by **Currency Factor** field.